-Our mechanical engineering program has been carefully designed with a heavy emphasis on Manufacturing and Production Engineering and Technologies.
-Many mechanical engineers join production and manufacturing industry; work in the thermal power plants; engage in design and maintenance of industrial equipments and machinery, heating and cooling systems for a range of industrial and commercial applications; all sorts of vehicular systems such as automobiles, aircrafts, and watercrafts; and robotics.
-Modern-day Mechanical engineers are heavily involved in the fields of automation, mechatronics, and nanotechnology.
+Most of the Mechanical Engineers join production and manufacturing industry; work in the thermal power plants; engage in design and maintenance of industrial equipment and machinery, heating and cooling systems for a range of industrial and commercial applications; all sorts of vehicular systems such as automobiles, aircrafts, and watercrafts; and robotics.
+Modern-day Mechanical engineers are heavily involved in the fields of automation, mechatronics and nanotechnology.

 The recent technology advancement in electronic and communications are in high demand right now.
 This course will help you to develop your necessary skills which you want to work in highly reputed multinational companies in the fields of data, fiber optic, mobile and satellite communications etc. This programme will enable you to apply for your further studies in Electronic or Communications Engineering disciplines.